35 Essential Behavioral Interview Questions for Hiring Managers: Improve Your Hiring Process and Build Strong Teams”.

 Can you tell me how you decide how long to spend on a particular task or project?

-Can you walk me through the system or process you need to manage your time at work?
+Can you walk me through the system or process you use to manage your time at work?

 1. Describe a challenging interaction you had with an angry client or customer.
 How did you approach the situation, and what was the outcome?